Bharath (actor)

-Bharath Srinivasan (born 21 July 1983), known professionally as Bharath, is an Indian actor, who works predominantly in Tamil cinema, along with few films in Malayalam, Hindi and Telugu.
+Bharath Srinivasan, known professionally as Bharath, is an Indian actor, who works predominantly in Tamil cinema, along with few Malayalam, Hindi and Telugu films.

 He made his acting debut in 2003 with S. Shankar's Boys.
 He made his Malayalam debut 4 the People (2004).
 Then, he played the antagonist character in Chellamae (2004).

 He received his breakthrough as his first lead in the Tamil film Kaadhal (2004).
-Some of his other notable films include Pattiyal (2006), Em Magan (2006), Veyil (2006), Pazhani (2008), Kanden Kadhalai (2009), Vaanam (2011), Ainthu Ainthu Ainthu (2013) and Kaalidas (2019).
+Some of his other notable films include Pattiyal (2006), Em Magan (2006), Veyil (2006), Pazhani (2008), Kanden Kadhalai (2009), Vaanam (2011), Ainthu Ainthu Ainthu (2013), Kaalidas (2019) and Kaalidas 2 (2026).

 Early and personal life

-Bharath Srinivasan was born into a Tamil family on 21 July 1983 in Tiruchirappalli, Tamil Nadu, India.
+Bharath Srinivasan was born into Trichy in Tamil Nadu, India.
 He is a trained dancer by profession and joined Swingers International Dance Club when he was 11 years old.
-He did his schooling at DAV Senior Secondary School, he's also a football fan.
+He did his schooling at DAV Senior Secondary School.
 Bharath has a younger sister, Preethi.
-His mother tongue is Tamil.

 He married childhood friend Jeshly, a Malayali dentist based in Dubai, on 9 September 2013 in Chennai.
 He has twin boys who were born in August 2018.